beeper/chatwoot/README.md

   - [x] Mark the canonical DM with a label

 - [x] Multiple chats with help bot supported
-- [x] Read receipt sent when message is sent from Chatwoot or when conversation is resolved in Chatwoot
 - [x] Error notifications as private messages when bridging fails in either direction